Jane-Wangari/WhatsApp-Chat-Analysis/README.md

 I added a new custom column from Date from the column tab and renamed it Day of Week.
 I then replaced the values (0-6) with (Sun to Sat), respectively.
 ## Power Query
-The data was then loaded to the Power BI desktop to create insights through visualizations.
+The data was then loaded to the Power BI desktop for visualization.

 ## Power BI Desktop
 I created the following DAX measures to help in visualization; Active members, Date1, Days, and Messages Sent.